SailorMax/twitter2telegram/README.md

 - standalone solution

 ## Warning
-After start usage do not delete `[#!n82an48]`-like ID from target Telegram chat description!
+After start usage do not delete `[#!n82an48]`-like ID from target Telegram channel description!
 By this ID the script track last imported tweet.
 If you remove it, import starts "from begin" (100 last tweets).

 ## Guide
 1. Get Twitter API Bearer Token from [here](https://developer.twitter.com/)